Preconstruction And Delivery

 Owners usually get the best value from ground-up commercial development when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Preconstruction And Public-facing Design Coordination
+2. Preconstruction Budgeting, Public-facing Design Coordination, And Permit Path Planning

-3. Ground-up Field Execution
+3. Ground-up Field Execution Across Site, Shell, And Common-area Packages

-4. Turnover For Owners, Tenants, Or Phased Occupancy
+4. Turnover For Owners, Tenants, Or Phased Occupancy With City Of Georgetown CO Coordination

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.